 Springfield Armory National Historic Site

-Our nation’s first armory, Springfield Armory was the place the US Armed Forces went for innovative firearms for nearly two centuries.
-Today, the National Parks Service works to commemorate this incredible historic site by preserving the world’s largest historic US military small arms collection.
+Our nation’s first armory, Springfield Armory, was where the US Armed Forces went for innovative firearms for nearly two centuries.
+Today, the National Park Service preserves the world’s largest historic US military small arms collection at the site.

 Walk the Harvard University Campus

-With historic buildings and gorgeous grounds, Harvard University is an excellent place to visit when in the Boston area.
+With historic buildings and gorgeous grounds, Harvard University is an excellent place to visit while in the Boston area.
 Take a stroll on your own or go on a guided tour.
-Either way, you’re sure to have a wonderful time.

 Tour the Naismith Basketball Hall of Fame